 How the VA Rates Joint Pain

-When the VA looks at your joint pain, they don’t just consider whether it hurts.
-They examine how much your pain affects movement and function.
+VA doesn’t just rate you based on “how much it hurts.”
+They evaluate how your pain affects your ability to move and function.
 The more it limits what your body can do, the higher the potential rating.

-• Moderate limitation or instability = Mid-range ratings (30%–50%)
+• 30%–50%: Moderate limitation or joint instability.

-• Severe limitations, immobility, or joint replacements = Higher ratings (60%–100%)
+• 60%–100%: Severe limitation, complete immobility, or joint replacements with severe residuals.

-These ratings are meant to reflect how much your joint pain interferes with your daily life whether it’s difficulty standing, walking, lifting, or performing basic movements.
-Joint pain is not just about discomfort; it can limit your independence, disrupt your routine, and strip away your ability to enjoy life.
+These ratings are meant to reflect how much your joint pain interferes with your daily life, whether it’s difficulty standing, walking, lifting, or performing basic movements.

 Bilateral Ratings

-For example, if you have joint pain in both knees, both shoulders, or both ankles, each condition is first rated separately.
-Then, an extra 10% of the combined value of those ratings is added to your overall score before calculating your total combined VA disability rating.
+If joint pain affects both sides of your body (e.g., both knees or both shoulders), the VA applies the bilateral factor.
+This adds an extra 10% to the combined value of those ratings is added to your overall score before calculating your total combined VA disability rating.

-Example
+Example Calculation:

 This bonus percentage can make a noticeable difference, especially when you’re close to a higher rating tier.
-The bilateral factor usually applies when both arms or both legs are involved and the conditions affect matching joints or extremities, such as:
+The bilateral factor usually applies when both arms or both legs are involved, and the conditions affect matching joints or extremities, such as:

 • Degenerative joint disease in both knees or hips